Command Endorsement

 Candidates wishing to gain the Maritime Search and Rescue Command Endorsement must:

-- hold an appropriate and Powerboat, Yachtmaster, or Master CoC issued by a recognised authority, or equivalent internal qualification (on a case by case basis – endorsement will be limited to issuing organisation only)
+• hold an appropriate and Powerboat, Yachtmaster, Master CoC, Naval/Coastguard/Military Command qualification issued by a recognised authority, or hold an equivalent internal command qualification for your specific SAR organisation (endorsement will be limited to service on issuing organisation vessels only)

-- have accrued a minimum of 250 sea hours on board dedicated SAR vessels or emergency response vessel with prescribed SAR responsibilities in SAR related tasks or training
+• have accrued a minimum of 200 operational sea hours on board dedicated SAR vessels or emergency response vessel with prescribed SAR responsibilities in SAR related tasks or training

 New candidates are required to complete a programme of self-study and a Training Record Book (TRB) at sea under the supervision of a competent person[1].
 With accumulated sea hours and completion of the outlined tasks, new candidates will be eligible to take the two-tier examination in which their knowledge and proficiency to safely operate and command SAR vessels will be tested.
 Any approved sea hours accrued must have been recorded/ signed off no more than five years prior to sitting part one of the examination.